curtischong/kaggle-solutions/content/competitions/Vesuvius Challenge - Ink Detection.md

 - Image segmentation uses a decoder + encoder
 	- spend more time on the encoder
 	- smaller decoders are good enough
+- ppl didn't find that much success with [[test time augmentation (tta)]].
+If they did, it was either only 1 or 2 augmentations.